anachary/zig-ai-inference-engine/PROJECT_STATUS.md

 - **📊 Production Ready:** HTTP server and monitoring
 - **🧠 Real AI:** Actual text generation and reasoning

-**The Zig AI Inference Engine is ready for Phase 3 development!** 🎉
+**The Zig AI Inference Engine has completed Phase 3.1 and is ready for Phase 3.2 development!** 🎉